prappleizer/DMScreen/README.md

 1. `scenes/`: this folder contains markdown files with your scenes, i.e., bite-sized individual moments within the session for which you want some notes.
 The only requirement is that the first md file for a session is called `intro.md`.
 2. `npcs/`: this folder contains markdown files for your npcs.
 3. `locations/`: this folder contains markdown files for any key locations
+4. `documents/`: this folder contains markdown files for any ancillary documents you want quick access to, like a list provided by an NPC (or DM lists, like random names when names are needed!)
-4. `encounters/`: this folder contains information for running encounters.
+5. `encounters/`: this folder contains information for running encounters.
 Here you should separate encounters into folders, within which is an `index.md` with frontmatter for the title of the encounter (e.g.,)
 ```
 ---
 title: Goblin Encounter